 The criteria for Jew or Gentile is different today.
 And is recorded as follows, For Christ is the end of the law for righteousness to everyone who believes.
 See Romans 10:4.
 Now the expansion of belief for Jew or Gentile, “That if you confess with your mouth the Lord Jesus and believe in your heart that God raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
 See Romans 10:9-10.

 Because Jesus came to His own, and they rejected Him.
 Instead of Jesus establishing God’s kingdom on this earth in fulfillment of Old Testament prophecies.
 The Father created a detour by sacrificing His only Son on the cross.
 With His kingdom on earth to become a reality sometime in the unknown future.

 In the interim, Jesus interrupted a Jew hating prosecutor and made him His ambassador to the gentiles.
 For the first time in history, God decided to include we gentiles in His plan of redemption.

 This padre ventures to say that most of Christendom doesn’t have the slightest clue as to the implications of what has been discussed or will be discussed.
 Including the implication of the words of Jesus, “If you ask anything in my name, I’ll do it.”
 See John 14:13-14.
 Adequately discussed with recent postings.
-Setting the stage for previously with the change forthcoming.
-Found it necessary to lay the right foundation for the best understanding of our times, called the age of grace.
+Setting the stage for previously with the changes forthcoming.
+Because it was necessary, to lay the right foundation for the best understanding of our times, called the age of grace.